nikkolasg/mulsigo/README.md

 # mulsigo

-mulsigo is a tool enabling a group of person to sign a message without ever the private key being stored somewhere.
-The resulting signature is a valid gpg (> 2.1) signature and corresponds to a single public key.
+mulsigo is a tool enabling a group of person to sign a message without ever the private key being neither generated at one place nor stored at one place.
+The resulting public key is a valid EdDSA public key and the signatures are valid EdDSA signatures using Ed25519 (without any context,so the "old" draft RFC).
+One can import such a public key with a recent gpg version (> 2.1).

 (UNDER DEVELOPMENT)